acityinohio/blockcy-slate/source/index.html.md

 </aside>

 <aside class="success">
 Our API <b>always</b> returns values in satoshis, or the lowest non-divisible unit in non-Bitcoin blockchains.
-As a friendly reminder, there are 10^8 satoshis in a single bitcoin (100,000,000s = 1BTC), 10^8 base units per litecoin, and 10^8 koinus per dogecoin (100,000,000k = 1DOGE).
+As a friendly reminder, there are 10^8 satoshis in a single bitcoin (100,000,000s = 1BTC), 10^8 base units per litecoin, 10^8 koinus per dogecoin (100,000,000k = 1DOGE) and 10^8 duff per dash.
 </aside>

 ## Rate Limits and Tokens